Cerrebe/crbstuffreviews/README.md

 # CRBStuffReviews

-A personal blog-type webpage for reviewing and other stuff.
+A personal blog-type webpage for reviewing and other stuff, currently spanish only content.

 Done with Next.js, React, TailwindCSS, GraphQL and GraphCMS.